CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-1-defender-cloud-security-posture-management .md

       ![](images/m1-img5.png)

-In this Exercise. you have learnt about Enabling Defender Cloud Security Posture Management (CSPM) in Read-Only mode allows users to view and monitor security posture and compliance without making changes to settings or configurations.
+In this exercise, you have learnt about Enabling Defender Cloud Security Posture Management (CSPM) in Read-Only mode allows users to view and monitor security posture and compliance without making changes to settings or configurations.

 ## Exercise 2: Explore Attack Paths in your Environment (Read Only)